Manaslu Circuit Trek - 15 Days

 Manaslu Circuit Trek 15 Days | Itinerary and Cost for 2025

 During the Manaslu Circuit, you will pass through several charming villages situated at high altitudes, like Namrung, Samagaun, and Lho.
-While you are in this village, you will enjoy the warm hospitality from the warm and welcoming Tibetan origin locals.
+While you are in this village, you will enjoy the warm hospitality from the warm and welcoming Tibetan-origin locals.
 Also, the traditional home, suspension bridge, prayer flag, chortens, prayer wheels, and Buddhist monasteries dotted the trekking routes, adding to the beauty of this village.

 Pung Gyen Gompa (Pungyen Monastery)